aragon/nest/Nest DAO Governance/Nest DAO specification at 2019-11-07.md

 - In Nest V2, AA has the role to provide the right feedback to challenge and shape up proposals, and coordinate to gather opinions if necessary
 - AA encourages/discourages Nest applicants to submit their proposal to the Nest DAO
 - AA issues a note to Nest DAO members, explaining as objectively as possible what the proposal is
-- In Nest V2, the Nest program goes one step further to a more decentralized making on the strategic decisions that are Nest grants by harnessing collective decision making to vote on applicants
+- In Nest V2, the AA does not fund proposals; the Nest program creates a more decentralized decision making process by giving the Nest DAO members the ability to fund proposals via Nest DAO votes

 ### Clarification of new concepts